sujeetjaiswara/popcorn-pluse-svelte/README.md

-Sure!
-Here's a README document for your project with some emojis to make it more engaging:

----

 # 🍿 Popcorn Plus Svelte

 Welcome to the **Popcorn Plus Svelte** project!
 This repository contains the source code for a Svelte-based application that enhances your movie-watching experience. 🎬